 John is a M.S. student in the Wyoming Cooperative Fish and Wildlife Research Unit at the University of Wyoming.
 His research aims to understand reproductive isolating mechanisms maintaining Yellowstone cutthroat trout populations despite hybridization with rainbow trout in the North Fork Shoshone River drainage.

 He received his B.S. in Fisheries Management from Auburn University in 2015.
-As an undergraduate student he worked at the William R. Ireland Center for Fisheries Research where he researched factors influencing the caloric density of age-0 largemouth bass in the Mobile-Tensaw Delta, Alabama.
+As an undergraduate student he worked at the William R. Ireland Center for Fisheries Research where he completed an undergraduate research project studying factors influencing the caloric density of age-0 largemouth bass in the Mobile-Tensaw Delta, Alabama.
 Before starting at that the University of Wyoming he worked as a fisheries technician for both the Wyoming Game and Fish Department and the Idaho Department of Fish and Game.

 Professional Preparation and Appointments